 Location: Statewide, Connecticut | Status: Active

-Next Step: Ongoing discussions between CT Water Company and land trusts/municipalities for the acquisition of water company land parcels for permanent conservation; Save the Sound will continue to offer support for the implementation of the priority recreation opportunities, as described in the October 8, 2021 report.
+Next Step: Save the Sound will continue to offer support for the land transactions and the implementation of priority recreation opportunities, as described in the October 8, 2021 report.